Table of contents

 1. Show employees their feedback matters

-Ensure you choose an employee feedback platform that shows leaders what drives their employees’ engagement via dashboards and heat maps that give real-time insights that provide guidance for any situation.
-Feedback reveals how to effectively empower your workforce.
+It’s important to choose an employee feedback platform that shows leaders what drives employee empowerment through dashboards and heat maps that deliver real-time insights to guide any situation.

 Companies need to tailor their empowerment strategy to individual employees and their organizational culture.
 Take the time to decide what employee empowerment methods work best for your team members.
-Facilitating open, honest conversations between employees and leaders by using the right engagement solution is a way to empower all team members and increase trust.
+Facilitating open, honest conversations between employees and leaders is a great way to empower employees and build trust across your organization.

 2. Recognize to empower

-Recognition goes a long way and has been directly linked to higher empowerment.
-Insights from Achievers 2024 State of Recognition Report found that 45% of employees recognized at least monthly say they’re engaged at work, compared to 23% of workers recognized annually or less.
+Frequent, meaningful recognition goes a long way in the workplace.
+Insights from the Achievers 2024 State of Recognition Report found that 45% of employees recognized at least monthly say they’re engaged at work, compared to 23% of workers recognized annually or less.

 To empower employees through recognition, give them words of support, encouragement, and praise.
 Acknowledge their accomplishments so they know you’re invested in their success and trust them.
 Recognition from all levels ー from peers, to managers, to the C-suite ー is critical for establishing an empowering culture at your organization.

 Recognizing behaviors that are in line with company values incentivizes employees to repeat them by empowering them with the confidence they need to live company values.
-92% of workers agree that they are more likely to take a specific action again if they are recognized for doing it the first time.
-Using a recognition platform can foster an environment of empowerment, drive individual performance, and improve NPS scores and raise stock prices.
+Employees are more likely to take a specific action again if they are recognized for doing it the first time.
+Using a recognition platform can help build an environment of empowerment, drive individual performance, improve NPS scores, and raise stock prices.

 3. Provide opportunities for professional growth